automl/jahs_bench_201/docs/README.md

 # Introduction and Installation

-The first collection of surrogate benchmarks for Joint Architecture and Hyperparameter Search, built to support and facilitate research on multi-objective, cost-aware and (multi) multi-fidelity optimization algorithms.
+JAHS-Bench-201 is the first collection of surrogate benchmarks for Joint Architecture and Hyperparameter Search, built to support and facilitate research on multi-objective, cost-aware and (multi) multi-fidelity optimization algorithms.